artem-osadchyi/saiki-kewan/README.md

 ###### Create the docker and push

-Push your docker image to STUPS ```PierOne```, see here: http://stups.readthedocs.org/en/latest/user-guide/deployment.html#prepare-the-deployment-artifact
+Push your docker image to STUPS ```Pier One```, see here: http://docs.stups.io/en/latest/user-guide/deployment.html#prepare-the-deployment-artifact

 ###### Register the Kewan app in Yourturn/Kio